mppmu/BoostFractor.jl/README.md

 ## Usage
 See the [examples](./examples) and [docs](docs/src/index.md).

-## Papers based on / describing this codes
+## Papers based on / describing these codes
 * S. Knirck, J. Schütte-Engel, A. Millar, J. Redondo, O. Reimann, A. Ringwald and F. Steffen,
   <i>A First Look on 3D Effects in Open Axion Haloscopes,</i>
   JCAP *1908*, 026 (2019)